 Include Your Family’s Personality

 Maybe your family is pretty goofy and would prefer to make funny faces in photos or arrange themselves into a pyramid.
 If you’re all rooting for the same sports team you can all wear your team’s colors.
 Get some photos taken of your family playing their favorite sport together.
-Please take photos of this kind of stuff.

 These moments are snapshots of the fun your family has together — snippets of the love you show for each other.
 You’ll appreciate these photos later in your life when you reflect back upon your time together.

-Remember that Imperfection is Perfect, Too
+Remember That Imperfection Is Perfect, Too

 If you get photos of these candid, not-supposed-to-be-seen moments, DON’T delete them, no matter how much your cousin begs you.
 For better or worse, this is your family.
 It may not be funny at the moment because you just want to get this picture taken so everyone can eat.
 But, chances are it will be funny two years from now.